 Money Mentors assist individuals in our community with personal finance strategies, including:

 - Establishing Financial Goals

 - Organizing Finances

-As a participant, you can meet one time (for example, if you have a few questions about money management) or you can commit to meeting at least once a month over a four month period.
+As a participant, you can meet one time (for example, if you have a few questions about money management) or you can commit to meeting via phone or a virtual communication mode at least once a month over a four-month period.
 After four months of mentoring you can decide if you'd like to continue meeting with your mentor.

 The goal for each meeting is to determine the most important steps a mentee can make to move towards her or his financial goals.
 Money Mentor volunteers are trained in problem-solving and financial coaching strategies to help participants move forward.

 Money Mentors volunteers build financial capacity in our local communities by providing financial education and coaching to individuals.
 Mentoring consists of working one-on-one with people who have asked for help with their personal finances and doing community outreach through displays, community talks, and other projects.

 What qualifications do I need to become a Money Mentor?

 Anyone can become a Money Mentor volunteer--it does not require a degree in financial planning!
 You do, however, need to: